rackerlabs/rackspace-how-to/content/cloud-servers/creating-a-chroot-jail.md

 1. Create the group using the following command:

-   `groupadd sftponly`
+       groupadd sftponly

    **Note:** This group will be used to restrict or **jail** users added to it to their home directory.

 2. Verify that the following subsystem has been created in the /etc/ssh/sshd_config file prior to creating the user:

-    `less /etc/ssh/sshd_config`
+       less /etc/ssh/sshd_config

+   The output should be similar to the following example:

        Subsystem:

        Subsystem     sftp   internal-sftp

        Match Group sftponly

            ChrootDirectory %h

            X11Forwarding no

            AllowTCPForwarding no

            ForceCommand internal-sftp

    If this subsystem is not present in the sshd_config file, proceed to step 3 of this section.
 If the subsystem is present you should proceed to [creating a user](#creating-a-user).

 3. If the subsystem the previous step is not present you will need to edit the file with the following actions:

   1. Comment out the following line:

-       `Subsystem       sftp    /usr/libexec/openssh/sftp-server`
+         Subsystem       sftp    /usr/libexec/openssh/sftp-server

   2. Add the following to the end of the config file:

          Subsystem     sftp   internal-sftp

          Match Group sftponly

              ChrootDirectory %h

              X11Forwarding no

              AllowTCPForwarding no

              ForceCommand internal-sftp`

 4. Verify the syntax is correct in the new configuration and reload sshd using the following commands:

-   `sshd –t`
+       sshd –t
-   `service sshd reload`
+       service sshd reload

 ### Create a Secure File Transfer Protocol (SFTP) user